Feacur/obsolete__UnityEngineStudy_5_2017_2018/README.md

 * API comments
 * User data is changable and savable
 * Sketched tanks, hangar
-* Simple fly around camera
+* Simple hangar camera

 # To do
 * Loader splash screen to hide async loading from user
-* Rective UI changes, probably?
-This is more of a clean code feature.
-* PersistentData script should be able to create folders
 * DragInput script should support gamepads
 * Fix lighting issue when using EMULATE_ASSET_BUNDLES_IN_EDIT_MODE
+* Add inertia to the hangar camera

+# Additional Unity notes
+* Explicitly include your data to the build
+* Standard shaders can be linked through GraphicSettings